MicrosoftDocs/sql-docs/docs/machine-learning/r/reference/microsoftml/kernel.md

  ## Details

 These helper functions specify the kernel that is used for training in relevant algorithms.
-The kernals that are suppored:
+The kernels that are supported:

-*
 `linearKernel`: linear kernel.

-*
 `rbfKernel`: radial basis function kernel.

-*
 `polynomialKernel`: polynomial kernel.

-*
 `sigmoidKernel`: sigmoid kernel.